-Spring bring out the gardener!
+Spring brings out the gardener!
 And yes, it brings out the gardener in me.
 Over the past few years I have had my own little garden.
+I love getting outside and getting my hands dirty.
 Nothing too big, but a few herbs like mint, rosemary, and basil, and a few vegetables like tomatoes, sugar snap peas, and onions.
 I personally love having all of my herbs and such on hand and easy to grab when cooking.
 There is another benefit though besides having fresh food and herbs to cook with.

-Did you know that it has been proven that gardening is linked to longer life.
+Did you know that it has been proven that gardening is linked to longer life because you are literally getting your hands dirty.
 Personally, this makes me want to spend even more time in the garden and make my garden even bigger.

 Wellness Mama has 6 reasons why she believes that gardeners live longer –